Pumpkins available starting September 23rd, 2017!

 What's fall without a trip to the pumpkin patch?
 Come on out to our pumpkin patch for a hayride and enjoy the breathtaking autumn colors of the scenic St. Croix Valley!
 Stay for a piping hot cup of fresh apple cider, coffee or hot chocolate.
 Sit at the picnic tables and watch your children play on the playground or pet the animals in our petting farm.
 Pick up some extras while the getting is good, because there are a lot of ways to use pumpkins other than using them for carving or pumpkin pie.

-Pumpkin picking season starts the last weekend in September and goes through October.
+Pumpkin picking season starts late September and goes through October.
 We have mini pumpkins, pie pumpkins, small jack-o-lanterns, medium pumpkins and very large pumpkins!
 We also have gourds, several varieties of squash and both small and large ornamental decorating corn.

 Selection and Storage